syarlagadda-dev/Advertising-Linear-Regression/README.md

 The biggest limitation of this project is its low R2 score and MSE for Radio and Newspaper advertising.
 This is because of the high variance in the dataset for Radio and Newspaper ROI, so overfitting for TV data is probably not the issue here.

 Overall, because of the high variance for Radio and Newspaper, linear regression may not be the best ROI forecasting approach for Radio and Newspaper, although the model seems to do quite well with predicting TV.

+In terms of impact, this project allows us to truly see the advertising potential in various media.
+Radio advertising is often overlooked, but according to our model, there is some real potential in the medium as long as risk is accounted for.